CyVerse-learning-materials/discovery_environment_guide/step2.rst

   , but less secure method for file transfer.
 Do not share sensitive/private data using these links.

-1. If necessary, login to the |discovery enviornment|.
+1. If necessary, login to the |discovery environment|.

 2. In the Data window, select (checkbox) an individual file you wish to share.